Managing your student loan debt

 When you’re thinking about student loan debt, it’s important to remember that borrowing for graduate school with federal and/or private student loans is an investment in your career and your future.
 According to a national survey conducted in February 2019, the median annual wage for young adult workers with a high school degree was $32,000, while workers with a bachelor’s degree earned 62% more ($51,800).
 Workers with a master’s degree or higher earned 26% more than those with a bachelor's degree ($65,000).

 Beyond student loans, you may find yourself with other types of debt:

 - Car loans

 Balancing that debt with your living expenses may not always be easy.

 Imagine you get a lump sum of $5,000.
 What should you do with it?
 Splurge, save, or pay off debt?

 How you decide to use the money will depend on where you are in your financial journey.
-Here are a few tips to consider:
+You may want to consider:

-- Pay off your highest-rate debt first.
-Once you have your emergency fund in place, pay off debts like credit cards or personal loans next.
+- Pay off your highest-rate debt.
+Once you have your emergency fund in place, you may want to pay off debts like credit cards or personal loans next.

 - Remember to have fun!
 Set aside some money to get away for a weekend or buy something new for your home.

 This simple calculator can help you figure out which is the best financial step—pay off debt or save.